sampsyo/hooknook/README.md

 Currently, all whitelisted users can view all logs.
 In the future, users will only be able to see logs for repositories they have access to.

 [gh-app-new]: https://github.com/settings/applications/new

+## Configuration

+You can configure Hooknook with command-line flags or a configuration file.
+Hooknook looks for a (Python) file called `hooknook.cfg` by default, and you can also supply a `HOOKNOOK_CFG` environment variable to point to another path if you like.

+The configuration options are:

+* `USERS` or `-u USER`: A list of whitelisted GitHub user/organization names.
+* `GITHUB_ID` and `GITHUB_SECRET` or `-g ID:SECRET`: GitHub API credentials.
+* `SECRET`: A secret string for signing trusted data.